Texas man executed for 2001 killing of 5-year-old girl abducted from a store

 During a new resentencing trial in 2008, Renteria was again sentenced to death.

 Renteria was the eighth inmate in Texas put to death this year.
-There have been 23 executions this year in the U.S., including Thursday's executions of Renteria and McWhorter on Thursday.
+There have been 23 executions in the U.S. this year, including the two carried out on Thursday.

 Lozano reported from Houston.